MansoorMajeed/archived-esc.sh-hugo/content/blog/2018-04-05-access-s3-gcs-curl.md

-+++
-author = "Mansoor A"
-categories = ["Ops", "SRE"]
-date = 2018-04-05T00:07:00Z
+---
+author: Mansoor A
+categories:
+- Ops
+- SRE
+date: "2018-04-05T00:07:00Z"
-description = ""
+description: ""
-draft = false
+draft: false
-url = "access-s3-gcs-curl"
-summary = "Quick script to access private objects from Google Cloud Storage or Amazon S3 using the secret and key" tags = ["Ops", "SRE"] title = "Accessing private objects from S3 or GCS using curl"
+summary: Quick script to access private objects from Google Cloud Storage or Amazon S3 using the secret and key

-+++
+tags:
+- Ops
+- SRE
+title: Accessing private objects from S3 or GCS using curl
+url: access-s3-gcs-curl
+---

 There will be scenarios where you might want to make a request directly to Google Cloud Storage Bucket or your Amazon